 How To Trace a Design On Fabric

-- Draw or print the desired pattern onto paper and find a sunny window.
+- Draw or print the desired pattern onto paper and find a bright window or light source.

-- Tape the paper with the design onto a sunny window.
+- Tape the paper with the printed pattern onto a sunny window or on top of the light source.

-- Place fabric and embroidery hoop face down against the pattern and trace.
+- Place the fabric and embroidery hoop face down against the pattern and trace.

 Iron On Transfer Paper